 Grant & Project Coordinator

-Prior to joining the Bridge Park, Mehvish worked with the Local Initiatives Support Corporation (LISC), where she supported the National Rural program’s grant administration, conference planning and communications efforts.
-Mehvish earned her Bachelor’s degree in Economics and a minor in International Studies from American University as part of the Frederick Douglass Distinguished Scholars program.
+Prior to joining the Bridge Park, Mehvish worked with the Local Initiatives Support Corporation’s (LISC) national rural program.
+Mehvish earned a Bachelor’s degree in Economics and a minor in International Studies from American University as part of the Frederick Douglass Distinguished Scholars program.

 Destinee Johnson is the Program Associate with the 11th Street Bridge Park, a project of Building Bridges Across the River at THE ARC.
 Her role consists of organizing community programming, reaching out to community partners for public events, and acting as volunteer coordinator for the 11th Street Bridge Park and Building Bridges Across the River.